qqUber/LenovoLegionToolkit/README.md

 It would be great to expand the list of compatible devices, but to do it your help is needed!

 If you are willing to check if this app works correctly on your device that is currently unsupported, click _Continue_ on the popup you saw on startup.
-Lenovo Legion Toolkit will start logging automatically so you can submit them if anything goes wrong.
+LOQ Toolkit will start logging automatically so you can submit them if anything goes wrong.

 *Remember that some functions may not function properly.*